preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 Settings for the tabs
 ***********************
-To access the seetings, go to the controlled documents library and click "Edit".
+To access the settings, go to the controlled documents library and click "Edit".

 .. image:: edit-controlled-library-76.png